Covariant formulation of f(Q) theory: Some Solutions

+Just like section \ref{action and eoms} said, if EOMs of metric and matter are satisfied, the EOMs of affine connection are satisfied automatically, thus Eq.(\ref{eom of f(Q) S}) contains all information of evolution.
+So if one does a fully analysis of the Eq.(\ref{eom of f(Q) S}), he does not need consider the equations of affine connection.
+Since a fully analysis is not the subject of this paper, we also write down the field equations of affine connection, then Eq.(\ref{connection equations}) gives us

+It is easy to see that vacuum solution satisfies this equation automatically.
+For other case, this equation may be a constraint.
+The existence of this equations is easy to understand.
+If the EOMs of matter fields are satisfied, the energy-momentum conservation is satisfied, $\mathring{\nabla}_{\mu}\tau^{\mu\nu}=0$.
+But the gravitational part of field equations of metric $E^{\mu\nu}$ maybe not satisfy the equation $\mathring{\nabla}_{\mu}E^{\mu\nu}=0$ and this will lead constraints like Eq.(\ref{constraint affine}).
+(In GR, because the gravitational part of action only depends on metric and also is diffeomorphism invariant, $\mathring{\nabla}_{\mu}\mathring{G}^{\mu\nu}=0$ is an identity.
+But here the gravitational part of action also depends on affine connection.)
+It seems that Eq.(\ref{connection equations}) gives us strong constraint of models.
+But until now, we set $C(r)=r$ for simplicity.
+If we keep $C(r)$, the field equations of metric are also diagonal and the equations of affine connection becomes

+Thus this equation will become an equation that determine the evolution of function $C(r)$.
+Therefore for general cases, we may need keep $C(r)$ to satisfy the EOMs of affine connection.

+Here we count the number of independent equations and free functions to see if this will lead to an overdetermined system of equations.
+For spherically symmetric case, there are three (metric) plus one (affine connection) equations.
+But there is also an identity which can be derived from diffeomorphism invariance (just like Bianchi identity in GR), so the number of independent equations is three.
+Because there are three free functions $A(r)$, $B(r)$, $C(r)$, we think this will not lead to an overdetermined system.

-Just as last section said, there is a coordinate system in which $\Gamma=0$, and it's easy to see that Eq.(\ref*{schwartz gamma}) is just the Levi-Civita connection of Minkowski spacetime in a spherical coordinate system, so in Cartesian coordinate it will become zero.
-The coordinate transformation will be
+Just as section\ref{action and eoms} said, there is a coordinate system in which $\Gamma=0$ and it is easy to see that Eq.(\ref{schwartz gamma}) is just the Levi-Civita connection of Minkowski spacetime in a spherical coordinate system, so that in Cartesian coordinate system it becomes zero.
+The coordinate transformation is